Yuan-KK/Assignment/README.md

 4641652
 ```
 # 2.Get the complementary strand.
-`COMPLEMENT.py` is the program to output the complementary strand of the DNA sequence.
+`COMPLEMENT.py` is a program to output the complementary strand of the DNA sequence.

 **Usage:**
 ```sh
 python COMPLEMENT.py -i read.fasta [-o output.txt]
 ```
 # 3.Translate the DNA sequence.
-`TRANSLATE.py` is the program to translate a DNA sequence to a protein sequence using the standard codon table.
+`TRANSLATE.py` is a program to translate a DNA sequence to a protein sequence using the standard codon table.

 **Usage:**
 ```sh